-In the advanced search option, you can specify which field you are searching for.
+In Advanced Search you can specify which field you are searching:

 (mouse OR rat) AND trap will return articles about mouse traps and rat traps but the search for mouse OR rat AND trap will return articles about mice together with articles about rat traps.